-- Waco: At the Cameron Park Zoo, it's Zoo Boo, an early evening event designed for children 2–12 years old.
-There will be Candy Stations spread throughout the Zoo, themed exhibit areas throughout the Zoo—just a few are too scary for the little ones.
+- Waco: At the Cameron Park Zoo, Halloween night brings Zoo Boo, an early evening event designed for children 2-12 years old.
+There will be Candy Stations spread throughout the Zoo, and themed exhibit areas spread throughout the park—and only a few are too scary for the little ones.
 Enjoy face painting, bounce houses, and plenty of fun games.

 - Bryan: Aggieland Adventure Zoo and Safari Park holds Boo at the Zoo on October Saturdays.
 There will be special activities and costume contests.

 The Houston Zombie Walk puts on an annual Houston Halloween Festival as a fundraiser.
 The festival is open to the public with a $10 donation and features entertainment and activities for the entire family including live music, food trucks, arts and crafts vendors, beer tents, a "fright zone," kids' costume contest, and more.
-There's something for all ages at this event which takes place in the 200-300 blocks of 19th Street.
+There's something for all ages at this event, which takes place on October 19, 2019, in the 200-300 blocks of 19th Street.